(CNN) - Election Day 2018 is only a month away!

-Yes, President Donald Trump is at 36% job approval in the new CNN-SSRS poll.
+Yes, President Donald Trump was at 36% job approval in the last CNN-SSRS poll.
 But 10 Democratic senators are up in states that Trump carried in 2016 -- including five in which he won by double digits.
 It's a clash between an unstoppable force (the political climate tends to always rule) and an immovable object (the electorates in the key Senate battlegrounds are naturally inclined to support Republicans).

 One will crush the other.
 But at the moment, it's very, very hard to tell which one.

-Senate Majority Leader Mitch McConnell explained the stakes for his party clearly on Tuesday: "On the Senate side, I'll just list you a bunch of races that are just dead even: Arizona, Nevada, Tennessee, Montana, North Dakota, Missouri, Indiana, West Virginia, Florida.
+Senate Majority Leader Mitch McConnell explained the stakes for his party clearly last month: "On the Senate side, I'll just list you a bunch of races that are just dead even: Arizona, Nevada, Tennessee, Montana, North Dakota, Missouri, Indiana, West Virginia, Florida.
 All of them too close to call and every one of them like a knife fight in an alley.
 I mean, just a brawl in every one of those places.
 I hope when the smoke clears, we'll still have a majority in the Senate."

 Below, I've laid out five plausible scenarios for how the Senate map could look on November 7, 2018.